Zakari-B/WCS_CRUD_Support/README.md

 -   Delete (to remove one of the entry from the database)

 The routes.php file already provides the required routes but feel free to modify them if you want or need to.

+### Bonus

+Once you're done, try to add an user table in the database with a name and an id, and add a foreign key to the article table to link the article with the user who posted it.